JernKunpittaya/Cloud-Wallet_POC/README.md

 1.) crypto/crypto.py
 This file contains two cryptography techniques:
-1. eciespy is used for encrypting and decrypting with asymmetric keys (although inside mechanics still use symmetric keys, but from a high level we see it as using asymmetric keys).
+-eciespy is used for encrypting and decrypting with asymmetric keys (although inside mechanics still use symmetric keys, but from a high level we see it as using asymmetric keys).
 We use the default curve:secp256k1.
 We use this library for authentication when the local wallet is accessing its cloud wallet.
-2. Fastecdsa: for signing a digital signature, we set the curve to be secp256r1 to match with Finema’s.
+-Fastecdsa: for signing a digital signature, we set the curve to be secp256r1 to match with Finema’s.
 We use this library for authentication when the local wallet is trying to access its cloud wallet.

 We can build a docker by going into crypto folder and: docker build -t <username>/crypto .
 Note that after building a docker, we need to run it with: docker run -p 7777:7777 <username>/crypto to make it run in localhost with port 7777

 2.) umbral/UmbralEngine.py
 	This is cryptography relating to using Umbral for proxy re encryption.
 Basically this library allows us to decrypt and encrypt the data by using its own asymmetric key with the curve that we set as secp256r1.
 We use this library to encrypt the data that we want to store on the cloud wallet.
 Once encrypted with umbral public key, we can perform the proxy re encryption by calling another method from this library so that we can send the encrypted data from our cloud wallet to the other cloud wallet without the need to pulling the data from our cloud wallet to our local wallet to decrypt and encrypt it again.

 We can build a docker by going into umbral folder and run “docker build -t <username>/umbral” Note that after building a docker, we need to run it with: “docker run -p 8000:8000 <username>/umbral” to make it run in localhost with port 8000